huycse31501/CSE_CO3105_English-Examination-System/README.md

 # English Examination System

-An English Examination System (using MERN) in subject Programming Intergration Project - Information System (CO3105) at HCMUT which allow teachers and students create and do test.
+An English Examination System (using MERN) in subject Programming Intergration Project - Information System (CO3105) at HCMUT which allows teachers and students create and do test.

 # Tech Stack